I can help you plan a short layover, a long vacation and everything in between.

 As your travel date approaches fewer rooms will be available, the best seats at shows purchased and the most popular reservation windows already booked.
 In fact, some shows and restaurants are so popular that if you don’t secure seats right when they become available they fill up quickly.
 That being the case, if you have your heart set on dining at a particular restaurant or attending a specific show, do some research to know when seats become available.
 It is common for reservation windows to open 2 weeks, 21 days, or 30 days in advance (every restaurant is different) and when they do, you need to jump on it!

 If you get the opportunity to go to NYC on short notice (I've planned trips with a 36 hour notice!) you can still put together a great trip.
 You just need to be flexible, both with your budget and your preferences.
-Because NYC is such an enormous city, there are plenty of amazing restaurants, things to do, and quality places to stay.
-If you’re planning a trip on short notice, you may not get your first choice, but there will be plenty of other good options.
+Because NYC is so large, there are plenty of amazing restaurants, things to do, and quality places to stay.
+If you’re planning a trip on short notice, you may not get your first choice, but there will be plenty of other great options.

 NOTE: If you hire me to create a custom itinerary for you, please note that I cannot guarantee itineraries less than two weeks prior to your travel date.

-Each season has its advantages, when visiting New York City.
+Each season has its advantages when visiting New York City.
 The winter is by far the most economical time to visit.
 If you want to maximize your budget, I recommend a winter trip.
 Yes, it will be cold, but how much is it worth to you?
 You have the potential of saving hundreds of dollars on your hotel, airfare and on theater tickets.
-As an added bonus, crowds are greatly reduced so you will spend less time standing in lines.
+As an added bonus, crowds are smaller so you will spend less time standing in lines.

 The spring and fall are the most desirable times to visit NYC.
 Temperatures are mild and though there could be some rain, there is also plenty of sunshine making it a lovely time to walk neighborhoods and enjoy the many parks.
 In my opinion, the two best months to visit NYC are May and October, just prior to and after the peak summer travel season.